-MANAGEMENT 654: COMPETITIVE STRATEGY Fall 2010
+MANAGEMENT 654: COMPETITIVE STRATEGY Fall 2011

-Professor Rahul Kapoor Phone: 215.898.6458 Email: kapoorr@wharton.upenn.edu Webcafe: http://webcafe.wharton.upenn.edu
+Professor Olivier Chatain Phone: 215.898.3122

+Email: chatain@wharton.upenn.edu

+Canvas: https://wharton.instructure.com/courses/161794

-Office: 2019 Steinberg Hall-Dietrich Hall Office hours: By appointment Teaching Assistant: Jennifer Berry (jenberry@wharton.upenn.edu)
+Office: 2023 Steinberg Hall-Dietrich Hall Office hours: By appointment

 COURSE DESCRIPTION

 This course focuses on the competitive strategy of the firm, examining issues central to its long- and short-term competitive position.
 Students act in the roles of key decision-makers or their advisors and solve problems related to the development or maintenance of the competitive advantage of the firm.
 The first module of the course develops frameworks that are useful in analyzing industries and competitive dynamics.
 Next, we focus on competitive advantage and competitive positioning.
 We then address the economic logic and challenges associated with choices about horizontal and vertical integration.